 Main engine block is made of compacted graphite iron, same material as

 used in diesel engines for strength.
 Aluminum ladder frame

 supports the block, encloses oil and coolant.

-Gold is Graphite Impregnated iron, blue is aluminum
+Gold is Graphite Impregnated iron, blue and green are aluminum

 Turbo-charger on the exhaust manifold

 This is the fuel pump that supplies fuel to the direct injectors at

 Turbochargers mounted on integral exhaust manifolds

 These are the turbo-chargers with diaphragm controlled waste gates